jkotlinski/gbchrono/README.md

 This project measures how fast or slow.
 The results are compiled to a database, which future generations may use as a reference.

-## Why Participate?

- * It is fun and easy!
- * Contribute to Game Boy science!
- * Learn more about your Game Boy!

 ## How to Participate

  1. Find an accurate timer (e.g. smartwatch, smartphone).